valkey-io/valkey-rfc/Bloom.md

 The data above is written into the RDB during save operations and can be restored from RDB load.
 However, the data that gets written to the RDB is specific to the data type's structure and struct members.
-Additionally, the data within the underlying bloom filter (from the external crate) is specific to the implementation of the bloom filter as the hash key (seed), raw bit array data, etc. can all vary.
+Additionally, the data within the underlying bloom filter (from the external crate) is specific to the implementation of the bloom filter as the hash key (seed), hashing algorithm, raw bit array data, etc. can all vary.

 Because of this, it is not possible to be RDB compatible with ReBloom.
 It might be possible if the RDB Save/Load of the ReBloom module is reverse engineered AND also the bloom filter implementation is changed to follow ReBloom Module's raw